Mika-Lahtinen/my-vimrcs/README.md

 My vimrc for development
 # How to use it
 1. Before cloning the repo, make sure Node.js is installed.
-2. Clone th repository to ~/.vim/
+2. Clone the repository to ~/.vim/
 3. Open Vim, type ":PlugInstall"
 4. Have fun typing.